klb4mv-a11y/Capstone-Project/docs/README.md

-# Capstone Project: SmartFridge - Smart Recipe Recommendation System
+# Capstone-Project: SmartFridge - Smart Recipe Recommendation System

 **Find recipes based on what you actually have in your fridge!**